ZoranStojsavljevic/imx6-sabre-automotive-bsp/README.md

     git checkout -b <branch-name> # Take the current HEAD (the commit checked
     # out) and create a new branch called <branch-name>

+## Installing arm cross compiler on the host (the host used is Fedora 30 distro)

+To install on Fedora 30 gcc-arm-linux-gnu.x86_64 (which is not native x86_64 compiler), the following command is used:

+    sudo dnf install gcc-arm-linux-gnu.x86_64

+To install on Debian Stretch or Buster, the following command is used:

+    sudo apt-get install gcc-arm-linux-gnueabihf

 ## u-boot Build

 Build u-boot using an ARM cross compiler, e.g. Fedora 30 gcc-arm-linux-gnu.x86_64: